swade1/animal-humane-static-demo/animal-humane/DEPLOYMENT_GUIDE.md

 docker-compose pull && docker-compose up -d
 ```

+**Restart safety note:**
+- Use `deployment/docker/restart_all.sh` to restart the stack safely.
+The script now logs invocations to `/var/log/ah-restart.log` and, by default, avoids restarting the `scheduler` during protected scrape windows to prevent missed scheduled scrapes.
+Use `--with-scheduler` or `--force` to override when necessary.

 ## Option 2: System Service (Linux/macOS)

 **Pros**: Runs as system service, starts on boot, managed by OS